 Tell your doctor if you have allergies to any other medicines, foods, preservatives or dyes.

-Tell your doctor if you have or have had any medical conditions, especially the following:
+Tell your doctor if you have or have had any of the following medical conditions:

 - kidney problems

 - liver problems

 - adrenal, pituitary or thyroid gland problems.